neo4j/graphql/docs/contributing/DEVELOPING.md

 ### Performance

-`packages/graphql` has a performance benchmark built in.
-To run it:
+`packages/graphql` has several performance benchmarks built in.
+To run the benchmarks:

 1. Go to `packages/graphql`
-2. Run `yarn performance`
+2. Run `yarn performance` (by default, Database Query Performance test will be run)

+#### Database Query Performance

+The Database query benchmarks will query translate several GraphQL queries and run the generated Cypher against a test dataset in Neo4j, measuring time and dbHits.

+These will be run by default when executing `yarn performance`.

 All `.graphql` files in `tests/performance/graphql` are part of the performance suite.
 To skip or run a test, append `_skip` or `_only` to the query, e.g.: